-Pp. 8-16 used Anova tables to estimate the variance components used as inputs to the reliability coefficients (Intra-Class Correlations, p.10).
-Pages 17-18 are ways to assess validity.
-[NB the different ways terms like accuracy, reliability, validity are used in statistics, and outside statistics].

-Pp. 19-21: the Effects of Measurement Error & role of the ICC.
+- Pages 9-17 use ANoVA tables to estimate the variance components used as inputs to the reliability coefficients (Intra-Class Correlations, p.10). - Pages 18-19 are ways to assess validity.
+[NB the different ways terms like accuracy, reliability, validity are used in statistics, and outside statistics]. - Pages 20-22: the Effects of Measurement Error & role of the ICC. - Pages 22-23: Berkson Error